pollfly/clearml-docs/docs/webapp/applications/project_dashboard.md

 title: Project Dashboard
 ---

-The Project Dashboard Application is a GUI for monitoring a project's progress and resource usage.
-The dashboard presents useful information about a project, including:
+The Project Dashboard Application provides overviews of projects' progress.
+Once an app instance is launch, its dashboard presents useful information about a project, including:
 * An aggregated view of the values of a metric over the dashboard's iterations
 * GPU usage
 * Worker usage